Talar Neck ORIF

 0-8 (or 12) weeks Post-Surgery

 Immediately after the surgery, the patient is splinted in a cast with the foot flexed upwards (dorsiflexion position).
 The patient MUST remain non-weight bearing until the fracture heals.
-Weight-bearing prior to this can easily lead to displacement of the fracture producing a malunion and/or a non-union at the fracture site.
+Early weight-bearing can displace the fracture, producing a malunion (heals in the wrong position) and/or anon-union (fails to heal) at the fracture site.

-At 6-8 weeks post surgery it is common to take x-rays to assess for healing at the fracture site and to see if there is evidence of pending avascular necrosis of the talar body (loss of blood supply to the part of the talus that forms the lower part of the ankle joint).
+It is common to take x-rays to assess for healing at the fracture site and to see if there is evidence of pending avascular necrosis of the talar body (loss of blood supply to the part of the talus that forms the lower part of the ankle joint).
+Loss of blood supply becomes much more likely if the talus dislocated during the original injury, and can lead to persistent pain and arthritis.

 Approximately 50-60% of the recovery is within the first 6 months.
-However, it will be about a 18-24 months before the patient reaches their point of maximal improvement.
+However, it will be about 18-24 months before the patient reaches the point of maximal improvement.

 Potential General Complications